datasciencecampus/iati-partner-search/readme.md

 ```

 ## Using Docker
-This repo proveds a Dockerfile, that you can build on your machine, which should provide an environment in which the code can execute.
+This repo provides a Dockerfile, that you can build on your machine, which should provide an environment in which the code can execute.

 ### Python Pipeline Development
 We do not currently publish our images to a registry.
 You must build them on your machine.
 Make sure that the Docker VM is running, then run: